 This report identified 59 climate risks that have the potential to impact the Town of Aurora's municipal assets in the next 30 years and beyond.
 These risks arise from changes in temperature, precipitation, and severe weather that are beyond the historical range of climate conditions for which infrastructure has been designed.
-The risk assessment identified increases in temperature and extreme precipitation to be prevalent climate hazards across all asset categories with risk related to severe storms also expected to impact road networks, parks, and facilities.
+The risk assessment identified increases in temperature and extreme precipitation to be prevalent climate hazards across all asset categories with risks related to severe storms also expected to impact road networks, parks, and facilities.
 To manage these risks and adapt to the changing climate, the Town will need to take strategic actions to continue providing quality services to residents in a warmer and more unpredictable climate.

-This risk assessment presented an overview of the conditions climate change is expected to bring, and how that might impact infrastructure under the jurisdiction of the Town of Aurora.
+This risk assessment presented an overview of the conditions climate change is expected to bring, and how these might impact infrastructure under the jurisdiction of the Town of Aurora.
 Not only does this help identify potential vulnerabilities, but it also highlights the importance of certain activities that the Town is already doing.
 For example, studying potential flood-prone areas in the Town and collaborating with the local conservation authority is currently a priority, and this study demonstrates that this will continue to be important in the future.
 Certain Town operations and procedures related to mitigating risks were discussed in this study (such as emergency response planning for flooding and heat), which provides justification to continue executing and budgeting for such activities in the future.

 Consideration should be given to integrating climate risks and adaptation into the Town of Aurora's asset management policy to inform decision-making about the operations and maintenance of Town assets and prioritize future investments to reduce climate change risks.
 When considering adaptation action to increase the resilience of Town assets, it is important to assess the Town's desired levels of service along with future climate projections.
 In some cases, this will mean designing infrastructure or building retrofits to exceed current codes and standards which are based on historical climate conditions.
 Proactively considering the future climate conditions and levels of service an asset will need to support will allow the town to right-size its infrastructure and investments to build resilience into its operations.
-As the Town continues on its climate mitigation and adaptation journey, this risk assessment should be reviewed and updated alongside future asset management planning.
+As the Town continues on its climate mitigation and adaptation journey, this risk assessment should be reviewed and updated alongside future asset management planning to accurately reflect the state of asset resilience over time.
+More detailed asset- or project-specific climate change risk assessments can also be completed to inform the designs prior to construction or renewal.

-Managing risk and adapting the Town's infrastructure to a changing climate is just one component to increasing community resilience.
+Managing risk and adapting the Town's infrastructure to a changing climate is just one component of increasing community resilience.
 Beyond infrastructure damage and disruptions to service, a variety of economic, social, and environmental impacts related to climate change that may require broader community adaptation strategies should be addressed.
 Additionally, the first step in adapting to climate change is to reduce local greenhouse gas emissions to help limit global warming and mitigate climate change risks in the long term.
-The Town is already taking action on climate change mitigation through initiatives like the Community Energy Plan, Green Fleet Action Plan, Municipal

-Building Challenge, and installing Solar PV systems on Town Facilities.
+The Town is already taking action on climate change mitigation through initiatives like the Community Energy Plan, Green Fleet Action Plan, Municipal Building Challenge, and installing Solar PV systems on Town Facilities.
 To take climate action further, Aurora can start to coordinate its efforts for both adaptation and mitigation to develop policies and actions that simultaneously reduce community emissions and risks while supporting social, economic, and environmental co-benefits.
 Approaching climate action in this way will support the Town's journey toward Low Carbon Resilience.